-RGV Fined By Hyderabad Police For Violating Traffic Rules; Teases Them With His Twitter Post!
+RGV Fined By Hyderabad Police For Violating Traffic Rules; Teases Them With Twitter Post!

 Filmmaker Ram Gopal Varma seems to love being involved in controversies.
 Like he didn't have enough to deal with already, the director has yet again got himself in trouble.
-Yesterday, he shared a video on Twitter, in which, he is seen triple riding on a motorbike.
+Yesterday, he shared a video on Twitter, in which, he is seen riding triples on a motorbike.
 RGV and director Ajay Bhupathi were the pillion riders, while another director Agsthya was seen riding the bike.
 The trio was riding through the city to watch iSmart Shankar in Moosapet.
 The video grabbed a lot of attention as none of them wore a helmet.

 Upon watching the video, a Twitter user informed the Cyberabad police about the violation.
-Resiprocating immediately, the department issued a traffic violation challan in the name of the bike owner.
-However, RGV didn't sound guilty about his act as he proudly shared the video and wrote, "Where is the Police? ..I think they are all inside the theatres watching #issmartshankar @purijagan @Charmmeofficial @ramsayz @NabhaNatesh @AgerwalNidhhi"
+Reciprocating immediately, the department issued a traffic violation challan in the name of the bike owner.
+However, RGV didn't sound guilty about his act as he proudly shared the video and wrote, "Where is the Police? ..I think they are all inside the theatres watching #issmartshankar @purijagan @Charmmeofficial @ramsayz @NabhaNatesh @AgerwalNidhhi." (-sic)

 Thanks @RGVzoomin for reporting Traffic Violations.
 We expect the same responsibility in actually following the Traffic rules your self.
 By the way, why only theaters?, Traffic Police see a lot of drama, circus like below on roads every minute. pic.twitter.com/fCT3FFRQ9b— CYBERABAD TRAFFIC (@CYBTRAFFIC) July 20, 2019